The monitoring system doesn't send notifications properly, and not everyone uses Telegram.

 We should switch to e-mail, by which we then can also use SMS via a gateway and PushOver for those who use it, or NotifyMyAndroid.

-#1 Updated by Florian Effenberger 8 months ago
+#1 Updated by Florian Effenberger about 1 year ago

 - Priority changed from Normal to High

 - Target version changed from Q2/2017 to Q3/2017

 For my private boxes I've switched to PushOver (which needs some small investment as we need to buy licenses)

 TDF also has a SMS gateway we can use

 Both can be fed via e-mail if required, with PushOver giving some more flexibility

 In first place we should ensure proper notification via e-mail, as this can then be easily expanded to one of the other services

 #2 Updated by Florian Effenberger 10 months ago